-Police say they still have no leads and no one has come forward with any information.
+Police say they still have no leads, and neighbors have yet to come forward with any clues.

-Joudeh, the owner of Pharmacy On Fifth [6914 5th Ave] who had joined Senator Golden in amassing a $10,000 reward for information leading to a break in the Gebeli murder case, expressed the community’s condolences, and along with Golden, made it clear that the murderer must be brought to justice.
+Joudeh, the owner of Pharmacy On Fifth [6914 5th Ave] who had joined Golden in amassing a $10,000 reward for information leading to a break in the Gebeli murder case, expressed the community’s condolences and along with Senator, made it clear that the murderer must be brought to justice.

-“His life was cut short and now we must make sure that justice is served, and he did not die in vain,” Golden told reporters.
+“His life was cut short and now we must make sure that justice is served, and he did not die on vain,” Golden told reporters.